 Give out sustainable gifts

 So you have got your sustainably produced stand.
 This tip could be seen as the cherry on the top.
 Sustainable gifts – either based on the materials used or on the behaviour they encourage.
 Materials like hemp or bamboo send out a great sustainability message, while branded reusable water bottles and coffee cups are hot right now as they help people move away from disposable plastic.
 It all helps to round off your image of a responsible, sustainable company.

 RTH is dedicated to producing exhibition stands and chalets sustainably.
-We work to a strict environmental policy which you can view here.
+We are ISO 14001 accredited and we work to a strict environmental policy which you can view here.
 Get in touch with our expert team to explore how your exhibition requirements can be made even more sustainable.